Pentesting for SaaS SOC 2 Readiness - apviso [APVISO](/)Product

 The strongest workflow is release-aligned.
 Run APVISO before a major customer review, after material authentication changes, and on a recurring cadence during the audit window.
 Push findings into Jira, Linear, or GitHub, fix them in normal sprint work, and then run retests so the evidence packet shows a complete loop.

-The evidence buyers care about is practical: scope, ownership verification, methodology, findings, severity, CWE/OWASP mapping, reproduction steps, remediation guidance, and retest status.
+The evidence buyers care about is practical: scope, methodology, findings, severity, CWE/OWASP mapping, reproduction steps, remediation guidance, and retest status.
 APVISO packages those details into reports that engineering, compliance, and customer-facing teams can reuse.

 Frequently Asked Questions

-Launch Review is a practical first baseline.
+Which APVISO package should a SaaS team use for SOC 2 readiness?▾Launch Review is a practical first baseline.
 Full Pentest or Compliance Evidence is better for customer security reviews, authenticated applications, and higher-stakes readiness work.

 Start securing your saas / soc 2 application